secretstartups/handbook/finance/accounting/finance-ops/billing-ops/index.html.md

 There are 3 reasons why an account for a customer or an unauthorized reseller based in the Netherlands, UK, Germany or Australia is billed through GitLab Inc:

-1. The account has been opened through the customer portal (web direct) as these accounts are automatically billed through GitLab Inc regardless of the country the customer is based in.
+1. The account has been opened through the Subscriptions App (web direct) as these accounts are automatically billed through GitLab Inc regardless of the country the customer is based in.
 1. The subscription has been billed before an entity in a given country has been opened.
 1. The end user’s account follows the entity of the reseller account it has been invoiced to - e.g.
 The customer is based in Germany but has been billed via a reseller account based in France - since the end user and reseller account need to be on the same entity - the end user account will be set to the US entity, the same as the reseller account.
 The entity of the end user account needs to follow the entity of the reseller.